October 12, 2022

 VESPERS

-After showering, I laid down on my bunk to rest until vespers.
+After showering, I lay down on my bunk to rest until vespers.
 But then a searing pain rocked my abdomen.
-The center of my stomach just below the middle of my ribcage felt like I’d swallowed glass.
+The center of my stomach, just below the middle of my ribcage, felt like I’d swallowed glass.

-Sharp cramps came in waves and I was suddenly freezing cold.
-Clearly something at lunch wasn’t agreeing with me.
+Sharp cramps came in waves, and I was suddenly freezing cold.
+Something I ate at lunch wasn’t agreeing with me.
 Was it a mistake to eat the Russian salad?
 Or was the lentil soup the issue?
 I wasn’t nauseated, but I was in real pain.

 Bell towers above me